alerisolutions/go-vault-transit/README.md

 # go-vault-transit

 Convenience library for accessing vault's transit engine.
-Allows for writing application which use Encryption-as-a-service where key material is handled by Vault and not by the application.
+Allows for using Encryption-as-a-service from go applications, where key material is handled by Vault and not by the application.

+## Prerequisites

+* Go 1.13+
+* Vault 1.3+

 ## Examples